 The assessment at the national level also put forward a number of suggested measures for addressing the identified risks related to accountability/corruption control, especially elite capture, including:

-To ensure inclusive, participatory and transparent consultation processes, clear guidelines should be elaborated covering selection of representatives, inclusiveness, information sharing/disclosure, consent processes, and so on. .
+Ensure inclusive, participatory and transparent consultation processes, with clear guidelines covering selection of representatives, inclusiveness, information sharing/disclosure, consent processes, and so on.

-Clear policies, principles, standard operating procedures and guidelines for financial mechanisms (including the proposed business incubator) and business models should be developed, in order to enhance social co-benefits and address social risks; attention should focus on developing and operationalising safeguards to protect rural communities and smallholders involved in producing key commodities.
+Develop clear policies, principles, standard operating procedures and guidelines for financial mechanisms and business models, in order to enhance social co-benefits and address social risks; attention should focus on developing and operationalising safeguards to protect rural communities and smallholders involved in producing key commodities.

-Forest land allocation procedures should be clarified and properly implemented to address issues of inequity and inequality, and to enhance positive social impacts.
+Clarify and implement forest land allocation procedures to address issues of inequity and inequality, and to enhance positive social impacts.
 There should be capacity-building for public sector implementation agencies (e.g. Forest Management Boards, extension agencies) on safeguards measures and procedures.

-In addition, Grievance Redress Mechanisms (GRMs) relevant to REDD+ in Viet Nam are expected to address complaints and disputes related to issues of accountability, corruption and elite capture (see ).
-The processes in place to ensure the transparency and fairness of benefit sharing are also covered under .
+In addition, Grievance Redress Mechanisms (GRMs) relevant to REDD+ in Viet Nam are expected to address complaints and disputes related to issues of accountability, corruption and elite capture (see Safeguard B2).
+The processes in place to ensure the transparency and fairness of benefit sharing are also covered under Safeguard B2.

->> COMMENT FOR SIS TEAM: LINKS TO B2 HERE

-At the sub-national level, analysis of social and environmental risks and benefits is also required for the development of Provincial REDD+ Action Plans (PRAPs)[2].
+At the sub-national level, analysis of social and environmental risks and benefits was required for the development of Provincial REDD+ Action Plans (PRAPs)[2].
 In specific sub-national locations, assessments have also been carried out through the Strategic Environmental and Social Assessment (SESA) during the development of the FCPF Emission Reductions Program (ER Program) in the North-Central Region of Viet Nam, and through the assessment of Environmental and Social Considerations for the Project for Sustainable Forest Management in the Northwest Watershed Area (SUSFORM-NOW) funded by the Japan International Cooperation Agency (JICA).The ER Program’s SESA and ESMF, for example, identifies a number of risks related to 'elite capture', for example of REDD+ benefits and access to forest resources[3].

 [1] NRAP 2017, Decision No 419/QD-TTg dated 5/4/2017.

-[3] Viet Nam first Summary of Information (2018).
-Available at https://redd.unfccc.int/files/4850_1_first_soi_viet_nam__28eng_29.pdf
+[

 [2] Chapter 3, MARD Decision No. 5414/2015/QD-BNN-TCLN.